pycontribs/pyrax/docs/pyrax_doc.md

 * use "myusername" as the username for keyring authentication
 * provision resources in the `ORD` region
 * not output HTTP requests and responses to the console
+* use UTF-8 encoding (the default) when working with non-ASCII values
 * customize the **User-agent** string sent to the API servers on each request by prepending the string "AwesomeApp/1.2" to the standard pyrax User-agent setting, allowing requests from your application to be distinguished from other  applications built with pyrax.